dlr-gtlab/genh5/examples/creating_datatypes.md

 # Creating Datatypes

-The following example shows how to use this library to create simple and compound datatypes.
+The following example shows how to use this library to create both simple and complex compound datatypes.

 When dealing with HDF5 datatypes the library offers two approaches for creating a datatype:
 1) **Directly** using explicit methods for creating the desired dataype.